applicaster/developer.applicaster.com/content/zapp-manual/zapp-manual.md

 > If there is already a version created for this app - you'll see another field called 'Import Settings From' - please use the ‘SDK’ option.

 ### Fill out optional fields
-* In the URL scheme put the same URL scheme you put when you created the app on Applicaster2 (earlier in the manual).
+* Give the app a URL scheme - you can use the same <app_name> you used above - but make sure that you put the same scheme for both the Android and iOS apps you create.
 * Facebook App ID - Please contact support if you don’t know how to set a Facebook App ID.
 * Twitter API Key - Please contact support if you don’t know how to set Twitter.
 * Twitter API Secret - Please contact support if you don’t know how to set Twitter.